 Where can employees find the Security Center?

-Why does my employer need to approve the request to delete my data / my right to erasure?
+Why does my employer need to approve these requests?

 There are a number of reasons we involve your employer in these requests.